EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 # Experimental Data for the Experimental Modeling of Water-Wave Interactions with a Flexible Beam

 This GitHub repository has been created to share the experimental data which is presented in the OMAE 2023 conference paper 'Experimental Modeling of Water-Wave Interactions with a Flexible Beam'.
 The paper presents a series of fluid-structure-interaction (FSI) experiments for studying water-wave interactions with a flexible beam in a wide range of sea conditions thus yielding a variety of FSI test-case data.
 The details about the dimensions of the beam and arrangements of the sensors are described in the form detailed CAD drawings which are given in **CAD_fsi_beam_exp.pdf**.
 The shared CAD drawings could be used in the future to reproduce the model.
-To enchance the users' understanding of the experimental setup a 2D schematic diagram of the setup is shown in the figure given below.
+To enchance the users' understanding of the experimental setup a 2D schematic diagram of the setup is shown in the figure given below. (*Note: The figure is taken from the above mentioned OMAE paper which is not publically available yet*)

 ![My Image](beam_exp_setup.png)